 Lygaria Beach, located just a little further out, at twenty kilometers west from the center of Heraklion, is renowned not only for its beautiful setting, but also for its fish tavernas, which all serve authentic Cretan fare.

 There is much more to Heraklion and its surrounding areas than meets the eye, and there are a number of places to see and places to dine that are easy to get to from the city center and are must-visit places in and of themselves.

 Inviting cafes are scattered all across the city, offering the best of Heraklion’s new vibe.
 Try more authentic Greek venues for local live music and flowing raki, the ubiquitous spirit of the island.

 The Swing Thing Cocktail Espresso Bar, a recipient of the Athinorama 2020 BarAward, is a place you will surely want to add to your itinerary in Heraklion.
-In business since 2014, it’s not only a great place to while away the evening but is also an ideal place to stop for those who are strolling around the city center during the daytime for a refreshing espresso.
+In business since 2014, it’s not only a great place to while away the evening, but is also an ideal place to stop for a refreshing espresso while taking a daytime stroll around the city.

 Located at Arcolontos 13th Street, next to Theotokopoulos Park, on one of the most famous pedestrian streets in Heraklion, Swing Thing makes the nights memorable with live music served up with the best classic and signature cocktails in the city.